HimesGroup/taffeta/README.md

 > module load pandoc/2.0.6 <br>
 > python rnaseq_align_and_qc_report.py <i>project_name</i> <i>sample_info_file.txt</i>

-This script uses the many output files created in step 1), converts these sample-specific files into matrices that include data for all samples, and then creates an Rnw document (main template is rnaseq_align_and_qc_report_Rnw_template.txt) that is converted into an html report using R/Sweave.
+This script uses the many output files created in step 1), converts these sample-specific files into matrices that include data for all samples, and then creates an Rmd document (main template is rnaseq_align_and_qc_report_Rmd_template.txt) that is converted into an html report using pandoc and R package rmarkdown.
 The report and accompanying files are contained in:

 > <i>project_name</i>/<i>project_name</i>_Alignment_QC_Report/